Boxing: Parveen Hooda went from a fighter in school to a boxer with a World C’ships bronze

 “For several years as a teenager, I couldn’t afford to buy gloves.
 Over the years, things have gotten better for us and now I’m even taking care of my brother’s studies.
 I can credit boxing for a lot of things,” she added.

-Parveen happily recollects the self-confidence she gained after beating world medallists and Asia medallists at the senior trials for camp selection in 2019.
+Parveen recollected the self-confidence she gained after beating world medallists and Asia medallists at the senior trials for camp selection in 2019.
 Two years later, she has carried forward the momentum from then as she embarked on the upward climb after with a gold at the South Asian Games in 2019 and now the bronze at the World Championships in 2022.

 While she had the support of coach Sudhir, the backing from her family and inspiration in the form of legendary Indian boxers Vijender Singh, Mary Kom who were dominating at the world stage, her original interest in the sport came from a much simpler place.